 What are the symptoms of autumn allergies?

 If you have autumn allergies, you're probably familiar with the symptoms.
 If you need a refresher, Dr Parikh lists a few: “Itchy watery eyes, stuffy nose, a dry cough, wheezing, shortness of breath, sore throat, itchy throat, itchy ears, rashes such as eczema or hives, and headache.”
 One thing I keep in mind is that allergies tend to affect the “upper airway,” at least according to an interview James Hildreth, PhD, MD, president and CEO of Nashville’s Meharry Medical College, gave to Refinery29.
 Hence, the chin-up symptoms.

 What are thesymptoms of COVID-19?

-We don’t know all of the symptoms of COVID-19 yet, but at this point in the pandemic, we do have a better idea of some common ones.
 The Centers for Disease Control and Prevention says cough and shortness of breath or difficulty breathing are indicators, as are fever, chills, repeated shaking with chills, muscle pain, headache, sore throat, and new loss of taste or smell.